The Case of Gahr High School Roofing

 the district must set aside money from its general fund for the maintenance of any project funded with the bond money,

-resolution for Measure AA doesn't have any such requirements.
+resolution for a school bond doesn't have any such requirements.
 Because of that, there is no guarantee what happened with

 Gahr High roofing 10 years ago will not happen again.
 That is why we must oppose Measure AA as it stands.
 We must not